 The 2014 R.C.
 Burdick Survey reflects on the southwest corner the notation “adjacent building over line 0.16’”.

-The Site Plan Application was heard on July 2, 2014 and Robert Burdick of Burdick, P.C. testified on behalf of 637 Arnold at the hearing.
+The Site Plan Application was heard on July 2, 2014 and Robert Burdick of Burdick testified on behalf of 637 Arnold at the hearing.

 Based on the 2014 R.C.
 Burdick Survey and the testimony of Robert Burdick, among other things, the Site Plan Application was approved.